virgotahir/bootstrap-class/README.md

 # bootstrap-class
-this is our bootstrap class work
+This is our bootstrap class work
+We are leanining bootstrap 3 framework leading to wordpress